Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Numerical Experiments

-In this subsection, we consider pretraining LLaMA \cite{touvron2023llama}, a transformer-based language model with a more refined architecture than GPT-2.
-We experiment with LLaMA models of sizes 60M, 135M, 350M, and 1B on the same three datasets tested in the Muon GitHub repository \cite{jordanmuon}: FineWeb10B, FineWeb100B, and FineWebEdu10B.
+In this subsection, we consider pretraining LLaMA \citep{touvron2023llama}, a transformer-based language model with a more refined architecture than GPT-2.
+We experiment with LLaMA models of sizes 60M, 135M, 350M, and 1B on the same three datasets tested in the Muon GitHub repository \citep{jordanmuon}: FineWeb10B, FineWeb100B, and FineWebEdu10B.

-We apply low-rank Muon, Muon, AdamW, and SGD with momentum (SGDM) for pretraining LLaMA.
-Similar to Section \ref{subsec:num-gp}, we implement two versions of low-rank Muon with rank parameters $100$ and $200$, and we use AdamW to train the embedding and head layers for Muon and low-rank Muon.
+We apply low-rank Muon, Muon, AdamW, GaLore, SOAP and SGD with momentum (SGDM) for pretraining LLaMA.
+Similar to Section \ref{subsec:num-gp}, we implement two versions of low-rank Muon with rank parameters $100$ and $200$, and we use AdamW to train the embedding and head layers for both Muon and low-rank Muon.
 We initialize all methods with the same weights from pretrained LLaMA models, and terminate all methods after one training epoch, consisting of 5000 iterations.
 We compare all methods using validation perplexity.
 The algorithmic parameters are carefully tuned to suit each method well in terms of computational performance.
-More details about the experimental setups including algorithm and LLaMA model parameters are deferred to Appendix~\ref{apx:ed}.
+More details about the experimental setups, including algorithm and LLaMA model parameters, are provided in supplementary materials.

-We visualize the top 100 singular values of the momentum updates $\{M^k\}$ associated with the Q, K, and V matrices for a 350M LLaMA model trained by Muon on the FineWeb100B dataset in Figure~\ref{fig:lr1-llama}.
-The first and second rows of the figure display the top 100 singular values across different training iterations and neural network layers, respectively.
-This visualization partly supports the low-rank nature of the momentum updates.